ChristineBlume/SleepCycles/cran-comments.md

 I have also run R CMD check on downstream dependencies.

+## Comments resulting from previous submission to CRAN (v 1.1.0)

+There were no ERRORs or WARNINGs or NOTES.

 ## Comments resulting from previous submission to CRAN (v 1.0.1)

 There was 1 NOTE: